Are you looking for a new shrimp recipe? My Easy Shrimp Alfredo with Angel Hair Pasta will knock your socks off.

 When I cook anything with shrimp, I can have dinner on the table in 30 minutes max.
 We typically eat our shrimp with a light lemon, butter sauce but I was in the mood for something different the other night.

 I get out all my staple shrimp ingredients; lemon, chicken broth, garlic, butter, and spices.
-I also have a tub of cream cheese in my refrigerator that was 1/2 full.
+A tub of cream cheese was also in my refrigerator that was 1/2 full.
 I thought to myself, what if I add the cream cheese to this to make it creamier.
 Kind of like an alfredo.

 This is a recipe that you need to be doing two things at once.
 Start by filling my large saucepan with water for my pasta and putting that on high heat to bring to a boil.